French Indochinese piastre: History

-Prior to the arrival of the French in Indo-China in the second half of the 19th century, cash coins similar to those used in the provinces of China circulated in the area that is nowadays known as Vietnam.
+Prior to the arrival of the French in the Indochinese peninsula in the second half of the 19th century, cash coins similar to those used in the provinces of China circulated in the area that is nowadays known as Vietnam.
 There was also a silver milled dragon coin and associated subsidiary coinage in circulation.
-The Tự Đức Thông Bảo dragon coin is believed to have been in imitation of the Spanish silver dollar or Philippine peso or Mexican peso which also circulated widely in the region at that time emanating from the Philippines as part of the Spanish East Indies of the Spanish colonial empire, however the dragon dollars were worth less because the fineness of the silver was less than that in the Spanish and Mexican dollars.
+The Tự Đức Thông Bảo dragon coin is believed to have been in imitation of the Spanish silver dollar or Philippine peso or Mexican peso which also circulated widely in the region at that time emanating from the Philippines as part of the Spanish East Indies of the Spanish colonial empire; however, the dragon dollars were worth less because the fineness of the silver was less than that in the Spanish and Mexican dollars.
 In the region that is nowadays Cambodia and Laos, the Siamese coinage circulated and Cambodia had its own regional varieties of the Siamese Tical (Thai Baht).

 The French began their Indo-Chinese empire in 1862 with Cochinchina which is the area around the Mekong Delta and Saigon, and which is nowadays the extreme southern part of Vietnam.
 This empire very quickly expanded to include Cambodia which had been a vassal state of the Kingdom of Siam.
 In 1875, the French introduced a Cambodian franc to Cambodia.
 Although these francs were minted in Belgium between 1875 and 1885, they always bore the date 1860.
 The French also began to introduce a subsidiary coinage in 'cents' into Cochinchina in the late 1870s.
 These cents were actually subsidiary coinage of the Spanish dollar unit, also known as Philippine peso or Mexican peso in the Spanish colonial empire, as opposed to being subsidiary coinage of the French franc.

 In 1884, the French empire in Indo-China further expanded to incorporate Annam and Tonkin.
 The following year, in 1885, the French introduced a new silver piastre de commerce and associated subsidiary coinage throughout the entire Indo-Chinese colonies in order to increase monetary stability.
 The piastre was initially equivalent to the Spanish silver dollar or Philippine peso or Mexican peso.
 The piastre was therefore a direct lineal descendant of the Spanish pieces of eight that emanated from the Philippines in the Spanish East Indies after being brought to the Orient from Mexico and Peru on the Manila Galleons in the Manila-Acapulco Galleon trade of the Spanish colonial empire.
 It was initially on a silver standard of 1 piastre = 24.4935 grams pure silver.
 This was reduced to 24.3 grams in 1895.